Skip to content

 Benefits of This Approach

-1. Multiple Evidence: One assertion can reference multiple citations
+1. Multiple Evidence: One assertion can reference multiple citations, showing corroboration

-2. Conflicting Evidence: Multiple assertions can exist for the same fact
+2. Conflicting Evidence: Multiple assertions can exist for the same property, documenting disagreements

 3. Research Transparency: Clear audit trail from source to conclusion

-4. Confidence Levels: Assertions can express certainty based on evidence
+4. Confidence Tracking: Assertions express certainty based on evidence quality

 yaml